Revealed: Two Thirds of Online Posts from Six Major European Fossil Fuel Companies ‘Greenwashing’

 DeSmog’s research found that among the green-focused social media posts, the fossil fuel companies were most likely to talk about their climate plans and initiatives.
 This included a wide range of strategies and projects, including a large focus on “net zero” targets, which the six companies have all introduced recently.

-Net zero targets, however, have been increasingly criticised as an example of “greenwashing” over their potential to mislead the public of the extent of the emissions reductions that some energy companies have promised.20 percent of posts focused on corporate climate plans and projects.
-Credit: Sam Whitham
+Net zero targets, however, have been increasingly criticised as an example of “greenwashing” over their potential to mislead the public of the extent of the emissions reductions that some energy companies have promised.Energy topics as percentage of total promos.
+20 percent of posts focused on corporate climate plans and projects.
+Credit: DeSmog

 Preem, which is the largest fossil fuel company in Sweden, announced in 2019 its plans to become carbon neutral by 2045.
 Its efforts to decarbonise rely on increasing its use of biofuels and carbon capture and storage — both of which have been labelled as “false solutions” by campaigners because they still allow for the use of fossil fuels or for emissions to be released.